 13| When was the last time you felt really, truly happy?
 What were you doing at the time?

-This does not have to be from 2021.
+This does not have to be from the last year.
 The intent is to make you dig deep to think about what moments make you truly feel alive and happy.

 I love this question.
 It’s such a thought-provoking way of looking at what you want for yourself and your life.